mkravchik/LibAFL/fuzzers/libfuzzer_libpng/README.md

 In any real-world scenario, you should use `taskset` to pin each client to an empty CPU core, the lib does not pick an empty core automatically (yet).

+## Saving precise BB hitcounts in DrCov format
+The sample illustrates how can one save the precise number of hitcounts during fuzzing campain.
+The counters are saved in the `coverage` directory in the standard format of drcov.
+As DrCov usually keeps a BB once regardless of how many times it was hit, we augment .drcov files with drcov.cnt files that keep the counters for each BB.
+In order to keep the performance penalty low, the files can be saved once in X iteration, controlled by a command line option.
+The accumulated counters are created by the `AccMapObserver` that collectes the data from the same in-memory map the regular coverage uses.
+In order to enable the collection, set the following compilation options (see `libafl_cc.rs`): `-fsanitize-coverage=pc-table,bb,trace-pc-guard`
+In order to turn the collection on use the `--save-bb-coverage` option.
+The `--drcov-max-execution-cnt` sets the saving threshold:
+`./fuzzer_libpng --save-bb-coverage --drcov-max-execution-cnt 100000 2>/dev/null`

+In order to get the counters per BB, use the merge_drcov tool:
+`python3 ../../utils/drcov/merge_drcov.py -d ./coverage -c`

+### Notes:
+1. As of now, the coverage map keeps 1 byte per BB.
+So if a BB was hit more than 256 times per input, this will not be reflected correctly.
+2. The code was tested on Linux only
+3. The `DrCov` files produced by the `merge_drcov` are valid and can be processed by tools such as `drcov2lcov`